kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ### Web Resources

-If you are unsure about a mathematical term, or definition, I would recommend, as first port of call, [Wolfram MathWorld](https://mathworld.wolfram.com/), created, developed, and nurtured by Eric Weisstein [@mathworld].
+If you are unsure about a mathematical term, or definition, I would recommend, as first port of call, [Wolfram MathWorld](https://mathworld.wolfram.com/), "created, developed, and nurtured" by Eric Weisstein [@mathworld].
 It is a searchable, authoritative and encyclopaedic web site.
 Although Weisstein is himself an astronomer, his enduring love of Mathematics has resulted in this treasure trove of mathematical information on the web, from which all can benefit.

 The lives of mathematicians have been chronicled at several places on the Web.
 One of the most comprehensive and scholarly---fully searchable, and with many related links---is the [MacTutor History of Mathematics website](https://mathshistory.st-andrews.ac.uk/) [@mactutor].